AstraLuma/qwertyuiop.ninja/_drafts/devops.md

 I don't want to own production or infrastructure; I want to enable my team to take ownership of it.

 Oh hey, that's DevOps right there, isn't it?

+So I do DevOps now.
+I guess I'm a buzzword.